Kryruin/Elice_MiniProject/README.md

 ## Quick Start with Docker

 ### Prerequisites
-- Docker
-- Docker Compose
+- Check Readmes in client and server folders

 ### Run the Application